 As for the downhill portion of the date, be sure you ski terrain that is suitable for both of you.
 Reducing your ski partner to tears or humiliation is no way to her (or his) heart.
 Ego-pleasing terrain makes you both look and feel best.
 Only if you are both accomplished and eager to tackle the steep gnarly black diamonds should you point your boards to the expert runs to get your hearts pumping in tandem.
 As one Perfect Turn coach at Sugarloaf told me, “Boyfriends who take their girls down terrain they aren’t comfortable skiing should be shot.”
 That is a bit extreme, but I believe it underscores the point.

-Back to the romance of the day, one clever Cupid wrote his proposal in the snow last Valentine’s at Sunday River, a big red message displayed under the Barker lift so his bride-to-be was sure to see it.
+On snow proposal? one clever Cupid wrote his proposal in the snow last Valentine’s at Sunday River, a big red message displayed under the Barker lift so his bride-to-be was sure to see it.
 Who could say no to such a sentimental spray painted “Will you marry me?”

 Après ski is essential – think hot toddies and hot tubs.
 Both qualify as excellent post-mountain mood enhancers.
 Sitting by a roaring fire and recounting the day’s highlights is the perfect ending to your outdoor adventure.